-Hepatitis is a serious disease which can affect the liver, and can be caused by 5 different types of viruses, which belong to the same family.
+Hepatitis is a serious disease which can affect the liver and can be caused by 5 different types of viruses belonging to the same family.
 In children, vaccination to prevent the onset of this disease is given between the ages of 12 months and 23 months.
-Let’s look at two of the most important vaccinations, Hepatitis A vaccination and Hepatitis B vaccination, in a little more detail:
+Let’s look at two of the most important vaccinations, Hepatitis A vaccination, and Hepatitis B vaccination, in a little more detail:

 Hepatitis A is spread through contact with the stool of a person infected with the hepatitis A virus.
 This usually occurs by eating food or drinking water that has become contaminated as a result of handling by an infected person.
 Hepatitis causes inflammation of the liver, vomiting, and jaundice (yellowing of the skin or eyes).
 Hepatitis can lead to liver cancer, cirrhosis or death.